lareza-farhan-wanaghi/algorithms-part-1/readme.md

 ### Score Report ###

-Below is the assignment score report for the solutions
+Below is the assignment score report of the solutions

 ![Score report](algorithm-1-score.png)